 In the 19th century, the Zulus joined forces with a great kingdom under the leadership of shaka.
-Their language is isiZulu and a majority of the tribes are fluent in the language.
+Their language is isiZulu and a majority of the tribes are flount in the language.

 Shaka was a great leader and warrior and in his reign, he created an army of 50,000 men, defeated his enemies and gained controlled over many clans – this attribute to the large population of the tribe.

 The Zulus like every other African cultures and tradition have their special way of representing their status through clothing and dance.
-For the married women, they cover their body – a sign that they are out of the market and for the young unmarried ladies, they wear short skirts made from beads or cotton fluting their god-given assert.
+For the married women, they cover their body – a sign that they are out of the market and for the young unmarried ladies, they wear short skirts made from beads or cotton flaunting their god-given assets.

 The engaged are not left out in this culture too.
 A naturally grown hair, and a decorative cloth covering the chest, is a sign of an engaged lady.
 This is to show respect for her in-laws.

 Now that we have background knowledge about the Zulu tribe, let’s look at the traditional dance in South Africa from the Zulus.

 Indlamu Traditional Dance